bartbalaz/janus-container/README.md

 		/etc/letsencrypt/live/<host>.<domain>/fullchain.pem
 		/etc/letsencrypt/live/<host>.<domain>/privkey.pem
 		```
-	**These files are links from the */etc/letsencrypt/live/archive* directory.
+	**These files are links from the */etc/letsencrypt/live/archive* directory.  !!VERY IMPORTANT!!
 Make sure the non *root* user has
-	read access to these files.**
+	read access to the links and the certificates.**
 	1. You may test the Certbot certificate renewal by issuing the following command:
 		```bash
 		certbot renew --dry-run --allow-subset-of-names